gligoran/gorangligorin.com/_posts/2010-09-11-minesweeper-30-seconds-on-intermediate.md

 I've managed to set an impressive (at least by my standards) record today - 30 seconds for the Intermediate size :grin:

-[img]: /images/minesweeper-int30.png "Minesweeper Intermediate - 30 seconds"
+[img]: /images/minesweeper-int30.png 'Minesweeper Intermediate - 30 seconds'